Greetings, and welcome to Expressive Guitar Lessons.com!

 On a piano for example, you have notes that ring out in a very straight-forward fashion.
 You strike the note, it's louder at the initial attack and the slowly fades away.
 You can change a note in any way if each string is "hard-fixed".

 Hello guitar gurus!
 Kevin here.
 CLICK HERE to get your ABSOLUTELY FREE limited access account with JamPlay.com!
 You get video lessons for every genre: blues, rock, jazz, classical.
 You name it!
 Get your FREE account NOW!
-You don't pay a DIME unless you upgrade for full features!
+You do not pay a DIME unless you upgrade for full features!

 Disclosure: I am a paid affiliate of JamPlay.com